2024 Dates & Locations

 Sponsors, official member centers, and our key partners will also receive GSA membership cards for staff/volunteers within the company who are and/or become certified GSAs.
 The fee is included in their annual sponsorship/partnership depending on the amount paid.

 To become a Granite State Ambassador, you first have to become certified through our 14-hour+ training course – click here to review the agenda.
 In a normal year, we have 4 certification training classes each Spring in different locations around the state.
-Trainings are generally held March, April, May & August.
+Trainings will be held in January, March, May, July and Nov (if there is demand)

 Typical Presenters